hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/09_knitr_rmarkdown.md

 ## Reproducible reports in R

 So far, any code that we have written in R has been in the form of an R script (`.R`).
-Any figures that we generated, were either plotted to the RStudio device and/or exported to file.
-But, **what if we wanted to communicate this with our collaborators**; wouldn't it be nice to be able to **share the code along with tables, figures, and text describing the interpretation**?
+Any figures that we generated, were either plotted to the RStudio device and/or exported to file. **What if we wanted to communicate this with our collaborators?** Wouldn't it be nice to be able to **share the code along with tables, figures, and text describing the interpretation**?
 Thankfully, in RStudio there is a way to compile all of that information into a report by using the `knitr` package and a simple text-markup language called RMarkdown.
 The combination of these two things allow users to combine code and stylized text to output information in various formats including HTML, PDF, MS_Word, ODT, RTF, Markdown, and Github flavored Markdown documents.

 ![knitr](../img/RMarkdownOutputFormats.png)